tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise2-DataSources.md

    <kbd><img src="./images/dsname.png"  /></kdb>

 6. Next, you need to select the Authentication to use.
-Select from the 'Type' dropd-down.
+Select from the 'Type' drop-down and select 'API Key'.

    Use the following values for the fields: